 THE FUND SUPPORTed COMMUNITY NEEDS AS A DIRECT RESULT OF THE CORONAVIRUS PANDEMIC.

 The Minnesota Disaster Recovery Fund (MDRF) for coronavirus funded both short- and long-term needs that arose within communities as a direct result of the coronavirus pandemic.
 Fund contributions were directed to local community foundations, Minnesota Initiative Foundations and intermediaries.
 Funds were then distributed by the community foundations or intermediaries.

 Quick Facts About the Fund

 Funds were distributed by community foundations, Minnesota Initiative Foundations or intermediaries for needs that arose for individuals and families due to the impact of coronavirus.
 This may have included nonprofits seeing increased demand for services or struggling due to social distancing recommendations; and small businesses that have interrupted operations.

 - 100% of fund contributions were distributed to grantmaking organizations for disaster recovery efforts in the state of Minnesota

-- Funds went directly to community foundations, Minnesota Initiative Foundations or other intermediaries that have an existing grant-making process in place
+- 99 grants were awarded to 92 community foundations, Minnesota Initiative Foundations or other intermediaries that have an existing grantmaking process in place